-Basic net loss per common share attributable to common stockholders is calculated by dividing the net loss attributable to common stockholders by the weighted-average number of common shares outstanding for the period, without consideration for common stock equivalents.
-Diluted net loss per common share attributable to common stockholders is computed by dividing the net loss attributable to common stockholders by the weighted-average number of common share equivalents outstanding for the period determined using the treasury-stock method.
-Dilutive common stock equivalents are comprised of Class A convertible preferred stock, Series A preferred stock, options and warrants to purchase common stock.
+Basic loss per common share attributable to common stockholders is calculated by dividing the net loss attributable to common stockholders by the weighted-average number of common shares outstanding for the period, without consideration for common stock equivalents.
+Diluted loss per common share attributable to common stockholders is computed by dividing the net loss attributable to common stockholders by the weighted-average number of common share equivalents outstanding for the period determined using the treasury-stock method.
+Dilutive common stock equivalents are comprised of options and warrants to purchase common stock.
 For all periods presented, there is no difference in the number of shares used to calculate basic and diluted shares outstanding due to the Company's net losses in each period.